 After Alphage had governed the see of Canterbury about four years, with great reputation to himself, and benefit to his people, the Danes made an incursion into England, and laid siege to Canterbury.
 When the design of attacking this city was known, many of the principal people made a flight from it, and would have persuaded Alphage to follow their example.
 But he, like a good pastor, would not listen to such a proposal.
 While he was employed in assisting and encouraging the people, Canterbury was taken by storm; the enemy poured into the town, and destroyed all that came in their way by fire and sword.
 He had the courage to address the enemy, and offer himself to their swords, as more worthy of their rage than the people: he begged they might be saved, and that they would discharge their whole fury upon him.
 They accordingly seized him, tied his hands, insulted and abused him in a rude and barbarous manner, and obliged him to remain on the spot until his church was burnt, and the monks massacred.
 They then decimated all the inhabitants, both ecclesiastics and laymen, leaving only every tenth person alive; so that they put 7236 persons to death, and left only four monks and 800 laymen alive, after which they confined the archbishop in a dungeon, where they kept him close prisoner for several months.

 During his confinement they proposed to him to redeem his liberty with the sum of £3000, and to persuade the king to purchase their departure out of the kingdom, with a further sum of £10,000.
 As Alphage's circumstances would not allow him to satisfy the exorbitant demand, they bound him, and put him to severe torments, to oblige him to discover the treasure of the church; upon which they assured him of his life and liberty, but the prelate piously persisted in refusing to give the pagans any account of it.
-They him to prison again, confined him six days longer, and then, taking him prisoner with them to Greenwich, brought him to trial there.
+They remanded him to prison again, confined him six days longer, and then, taking him prisoner with them to Greenwich, brought him to trial there.
 He still remained inflexible with respect to the church treasure; but exhorted them to forsake their idolatry, and embrace christianity.
 This so greatly incensed the Danes, that the soldiers dragged him out of the camp, and beat him unmercifully.
 One of the soldiers, who had been converted by him, knowing that his pains would be lingering, as his death was determined on, actuated by a kind of barbarous compassion, cut off his head, and thus put the finishing stroke to his martyrdom, April 19, A. D. 1012.
 This transaction happened on the very spot where the church at Greenwich, which is dedicated to him, now stands.
 After his death his body was thrown into the Thames, but being found the next day, it was buried in the cathedral of St. Paul's by the bishops of London and Lincoln; from whence it was, in 1023, removed to Canterbury by Ethelmoth, the archbishop of that province.

 Gerard, a Venitian, devoted himself to the service of God from his tender years: entered into a religious house for some time, and then determined to visit the Holy Land.
 Going into Hungary, he became acquainted with Stephen, the king of that country, who made him bishop of Chonad.